ua-snap/snap-drupal/README.md

 ### Apache Setup

-To allow Apache to use the .htaccess file that comes with Drupal, change the following line in Apache's httpd.conf file inside the <Directory "/var/www/snap"> section:
+To allow Apache to use the .htaccess file that comes with Drupal, change the following line in Apache's httpd.conf file inside the &lt;Directory "/var/www/snap"&gt; section:

 ```
 AllowOverride All